Skip to main content

 3PL services like eWorld Fulfillment offer businesses expertise in navigating the best shipping options for their needs.
 This includes knowing when to use USPS Certified Mail to confirm deliveries without accruing unnecessary costs.

-Since the labels and receipts cost money, as well as the time to take the delivery to the post office and the complications resulting from delivery exceptions, Certified Mail should only be used when necessary.
+Since the labels and receipts cost money, it takes time to deliver to the post office, and delivery exceptions can result in complications, Certified Mail should only be used when necessary.

 A 3PL can assess a business’s needs and determine the best shipping options for their merchandise.